Jurgen Klopp exclusive interview: Liverpool boss hits out at early critics of Darwin Nunez and Erling Haaland

 But Klopp believes too much was made of Nunez's first pre-season game, which saw Liverpool lose 4-0 to Erik ten Hag's Manchester United in Bangkok with the Reds forward missing one big opportunity in particular.

-"Five weeks ago, when we started pre-season and he had his first game and it didn't look great from the outside world," Klopp tells Sky Sports.
+"Five weeks ago, when we started pre-season and he had his first game and it didn't look great from the outside world," Klopp tells Soccer Saturday reporter Bianca Westwood.
 "Not for us, but it's crazy how quick we judge people… wow!

 "Imagine if somebody did that to us and said, 'First day of work, it didn't work out.
 Go home, we never want to see you again!
 And you don't get a second chance by the way' - we would have all been long gone!
 No chance.